isabella232/partner-center-pr.pt-pt/partner-center/announcements/2020-december.md

 ______________

-## <a name="reminder-perpetual-software-in-the-cloud-solution-provider-csp-program-broadly-available-from-january-2021"></a><a name="7"></a>Lembrete: Software perpétuo no programa Cloud Solution Provider (CSP) amplamente disponível a partir de janeiro de 2021
+## <a name="reminder-perpetual-software-in-the-cloud-solution-provider-csp-program-broadly-available-from-january-2021"></a><a name="7"></a>Lembrete: Software perpétuo no programa Fornecedor de Soluções em Nuvem (CSP) amplamente disponível a partir de janeiro de 2021

 ### <a name="categories"></a>Categorias